VBCI: History

 France originally planned to buy 550 VCI and 150 of the VPC command version, but this was cut to 510 and 120 respectively with deliveries until 2015.
 The €3.49bn (FY2012) project will deliver 630 units at a unit cost of €3.49m (~US$4.8m) for the VCI and €2.74m (~US$3.7m) for the VPC, or €5.5m (~US$7.4m) per vehicle including development costs.

 The 200th VBCI was delivered to the French army on 23 June 2010.
 The 400th VBCI was delivered to the French army on 12 June 2012.
 The first unit to be equipped with the new infantry fighting vehicle was the 35th Infantry Regiment in Belfort.
 The 500th VBCI was delivered to the French Army on 8 July 2013.
 Delivery of 110 command post vehicles has been completed.

 At Eurosatory 2014, Nexter unveiled improvements to the VBCI IFV variant following trials.
 The rear wheels have steering to reduce its turning radius to 20 meters, and rear internal volume was increased by moving electrical equipment to the front of the vehicle.
 To make room for the equipment, the driver's seat was pulled back and two sloping angles were added to the front end for the driver to maintain visibility.
 In September 2014, the French Army Procurement Agency (DGA) declared the qualification of a new version of the VBCI with a 32-ton gross vehicle weight, compared to 29 tons previously.
 The increase in gross weight allows the vehicle to have better protection and preserves its capability to be upgraded.
 The 32-ton configuration will be delivered to the French armed forces starting in 2015.

 United Kingdom

 In July 2014, France agreed to loan 19 VBCIs to the British Army for testing.
 It had been reported a few months prior that the British Army was interested in the vehicle for its Mechanised Infantry Vehicle program.
-In February 2014, it had also been that the French Army may purchase the British Watchkeeper WK450 unmanned aerial vehicle if the British Army opted for the VBCI.
+In February 2014, it had also been indicated that the French Army may purchase the British Watchkeeper WK450 unmanned aerial vehicle if the British Army opted for the VBCI.
 Ultimately, no deal was reached between the two countries.
 In November 2019, the British Army announced its selection of the Boxer for its MIV program.